-Kids who eat balanced diets probably get all the vitamins and minerals they need from the foods they eat, so supplementation shouldn't be necessary.
-Some kids, however, may benefit from taking kids' dietary supplements.
-Children who are extremely picky eaters may be missing out on some vital nutrients (here's why they may be so picky), and there is some research showing many children may not be meeting their vitamin D needs if they don't go out in the sun often enough.
-Omega-3 fatty acids may also be deficient.
-If your child doesn't eat fish and seafood, pumpkin seeds, flaxseeds, soy or walnuts, he or she may benefit from taking fish oil or omega-3 fatty acid supplements.
+Kids who eat balanced diets probably get all the vitamins and minerals they need from the foods they eat, so taking supplements shouldn't be necessary.
+Some kids, however, may benefit, like children who are extremely picky eaters who may be missing out on some vital nutrients.
+There's alo some research showing many children may not be meeting their vitamin D needs if they don't go out in the sun often enough.
+Omega-3 fatty acids may also be deficient if your child doesn't eat fish and seafood, pumpkin seeds, flaxseeds, soy or walnuts.

 Kids and Dietary Supplement Safety